-The Board has appointed an Audit Committee, which - without influencing the responsibilities and duties of the Board in any other respect - is responsible for monitoring the company's financial reporting, monitoring the efficiency of the company's internal control and risk management with respect to its financial reporting, remaining informed about the audit of the Annual Report and consolidated financial statements, reviewing and monitoring the impartiality and independence of the auditors and whether the auditors have provided the company with services other than auditing services, and assisting in the preparation of motions regarding the election of auditors for resolution by the General Meeting of Shareholders.
+The Board has appointed an Audit Committee, which - without influencing the responsibilities and duties of the Board in any other respect - is responsible for ensuring that the financial reporting, sustainability reporting and risk management comply with applicable regulations.
+This includes examining the quality assurance of the company's financial reporting and sustainability reporting process, reviewing and evaluating the effectiveness of internal control relating to financial reporting and sustainability reporting, and together with the Group Management monitoring and assessing the management of complex reporting and valuation issues.
+The Audit Committee oversees and also monitors the external audit of the Annual and Sustainability Report and the consolidated financial statements, as well as the impartiality and independence of the auditor, paying particular attention to whether the auditors have provided the company with services other than auditing services, and assists in the preparation of motions regarding the election of auditors for resolution by the General Meeting of Shareholders.
+During the year, the Audit Committee has participated in the review of preparations for future sustainability reporting in accordance with ESRS.

-The Audit Committee consists of Board member Cecilia Marlow (Chair of the Audit Committee) and Board member Pontus Boman.
-The committee members have particular expertise, experience and interest in financial and accounting matters.
+The Audit Committee consists of Board member Cecilia Marlow (Chair of the Audit Committee) and Board member Göran Näsholm.
+The committee members have particular expertise, experience and interest in financial and accounting matters. as well as sustainability-related matters.
 In conjunction with the Board of Directors' adoption of the annual accounts and the accounts for the third quarter, the Audit Committee meets with and receives a report from the company's external auditors.
-At the same time, the Committee also meets with the auditors without the presence of the CEO, the Group CEO or other members of Group management.
+At the same time, the Committee also meets with the auditors without the presence of the CEO, the Group CEO or other members of Group Management.
 The Audit Committee meets ahead of each reporting date and the Group CFO attends these meetings.
-During the 2023 financial year, the Audit Committee held four minuted meetings, which report the results of its work to the Board of Directors on an ongoing basis.
-During the year, SEK 150,000 was paid to the Chair of the Committee.
+During the 2024 financial year, the Audit Committee held six minuted meetings, which report the results of its work to the Board of Directors on an ongoing basis.
+During the year, remuneration of SEK 150,000 has been paid to the Chair of the Committee and SEK 75,000 to each member of the Audit Committee.

-6 CEO and Group management
+6 CEO and Group Management